The top 5 traits of effective leaders

 The thing about leading is, at some point or another, we’re all given the opportunity to do it.
 And yet, some people live through their lives thinking of themselves as having little or no leadership skills, say or power with respect to the direction of their own life.

-That said, if you don’t have a strong idea of the leadership qualities that constitute a great leader, then you’ll be forced to follow in any direction the current takes you rather than forging your own path and leading the type of life that maximizes your full potential.
+That said, if you don’t have a strong idea of the leadership skills that constitute a great leader, then you’ll be forced to follow in any direction the current takes you rather than forging your own path and leading the type of life that maximizes your full potential.

-“Stormin’ Norman” Schwarzkopf, who in 1991 commanded the U.S. Military during Operation Desert Storm, likes to tell a story about an early mentor of his in the military.
+“Stormin’ Normin” Schwarzkopf, who in 1991 commanded the U.S. Military during Operation Desert Storm, likes to tell a story about an early mentor of his in the military.
 At the time, the Army had been embroiled in a 10-year decision-making process that would determine its direction and structure, and there was no end in sight.
 Unable to commit to a solution, the leadership team turned to a general who up to then had not been involved in the program.

 Looking at them, the general said, “The answer is obvious, gentlemen.”
 He gave them the answer.

-Panicking, because there was no way that general had read all the relevant material to the decision, Scwarzkopf – of relatively low rank, at the time – confronted him, and asked, “There is so much information here, there’s so much to consider, no one’s really going to know for sure.
+Panicking, because there was no way that general had read all the relevant material to the decision, Schwarzkopf – of relatively low rank, at the time – confronted him, and asked, “There is so much information here, there’s so much to consider, no one’s really going to know for sure.
 How the hell could you just make that decision like that?”

 In a moment of brilliance, the general responded, “This has been a decision that no one’s been willing to make for 10 years.
 The best minds have been on it and they can’t decide, so you know what?
 We need to pick one and do it.
 Decisions are power and I’m here to make them.
 That’s what I’m in this position for.
 That’s why I’m a leader.”

-This experience would shape Schwarzkopf’s life.
+This experience would shape Schwarzkopf’s life

-There might be no leadership quality more critical for a strong leader than the ability to make important decisions.
+There might be no leadership skill more critical for a strong leader than the ability to make important decisions.
 What makes decision-making so hard for some people is that for any given problem, there are infinite paths one can take toward a solution.
 How do you know that the path you choose will be viable?
 How do you know that the decision you’re making isn’t going to cause serious setbacks?
 How do you know this choice won’t have a negative impact on your team?

-Years ago, before Apple wasn’t the giant influencer that it was today, it was at a high risk of going under.
+Years ago, before Apple wasn’t the giant influencer that it is today, it was at a high risk of going under.
 The company was running out of money, new technology and options, so they threw a Hail Mary to Steve Jobs.
 Steve Jobs was given a salary of $1 and the challenge to restart the company.

 He didn’t upgrade the technology because the technology wasn’t there yet.
 He didn’t throw a bunch of money into branding because they didn’t have the money to do so yet.
 Instead, he honed in on his resource of creativity and made one simple change: He ordered the computers to be redesigned and repackaged in candy-coated colors.
 He already knew that Apple was selling an incredible product, so his challenge was simply to make people view Apple products in a different way.
-And just like that, he set Apple on the path to becoming the champion of innovation it’s known as today.
+And just like that, his leadership skills set Apple on the path to becoming the champion of innovation it’s known as today.

 If you have clarity around the outcome you seek to achieve and you’re focused on it, you will find the resources to succeed.
-They may already be right in front of you, you just need to put yourself in the right emotional state to see them.
+They may already be right in front of you – you just need to put yourself in the right emotional state to see them.